PRL-PRG/codedj-2-artifact/README.md

-# TODO To deanonymize

-CHECK AND REMOVE THIS BEFORE ANONYMIZING

-- check for our names in files and remove
-- remove our names from the paper (!!!)
-- check prl-prg in names and files and verify that it's ok
-- replace the dataset getters to get them from the anonymized repo release

 # The Fault in Our Stars

 > This is the anonymized state of our artifact right after the paper submission.
 Everything should work, but there might be rough edges.
 A deanonymized, cleaned and polished version of this document will be published for the artifact evaluation if our paper is accepted.
 Everything in here *should* work, but the anonymization might have broken things here or there and rerunning the entire artifact from scratch takes a *lot* of time so not all errors might be fixed immediately.